smussenden/data-science-in-tidyverse/02-A-TransformData.md

   view()
 ```

-Can you think of when we might find ourselves wanting to do that? (hint: think big)
+Can you think of when we might find ourselves wanting to do that? (hint:
+think big)

-Now let's try out some of our filtering and arranging techniques.
+Now let’s try out some of our filtering and arranging techniques.

 Show all events in Iowa: